 5. Kitano Tenmangu Shrine (Kyoto)

 Kitano Tenmangu is a historic Shinto shrine located in the northern part of Kyoto city.
 This sacred shrine is dedicated to Sugawara no Michizane, a notable scholar back in the 9th century.
-The beautiful shrine structures are worth a visit any time of year, but it particularly attracts numerous visitors during early spring season.
-From the beginning of February, some 2,000 plum trees comprising of about 50 different varieties cover the shrine grounds and get filled with colorful plum blossoms.
+The beautiful shrine structures are worth a visit any time of year, but it particularly attracts numerous visitors during the early spring season.
+From the beginning of February, some 2,000 plum trees comprising about 50 different varieties cover the shrine grounds and get filled with colorful plum blossoms.
 Every year, the Plum Blossom Festival (Baikasai Nodate Ochanoyu) is held on February 25th, a mass tea ceremony where you can enjoy traditional Japanese sweets and tea served by Geisha and Maiko.